 Skip to content

-About how to use services
+About services

 • Your primary FSHS service unit is the one in your study town.
 If necessary, you will be permitted to book an appointment to a service unit which is run by the FSHS at another town.